 Borrowing costs are expensed as incurred unless they relate to qualifying assets.
 Qualifying assets are assets which take more than 12 months to get ready for their intended use or sale.
 In these circumstances, borrowing costs are capitalised to the cost of the assets.
 Where funds are borrowed specifically for the acquisition, construction or production of a qualifying asset, the amount of borrowing costs capitalised are those incurred in relation to those borrowings, net of any interest earned on those borrowings.
+Where funds are borrowed for the acquisition of a qualifying asset, borrowing costs are capitalised are those incurred in relation to those borrowings, net of any interest earned on those borrowings.
 Where funds are borrowed for the acquisition of a qualifying asset, borrowing costs are capitalised using a weighted average.

-1.9 Income Tax
+1.8 Income Tax